What are Hyperhidrosis Injections?

 What is involved in Hyperhidrosis Injections?

 The area being treated is numbed with a topical anaesthetic 40 minutes prior to the treatment to make it a more comfortable procedure.
 Ice-packs or in some instances local anaesthetic is sometimes also used.
-The dermatologist injects the Botox(c) in a grid-like pattern at 1cm intervals across the area being treated.
+The clinician injects the Botox(c) in a grid-like pattern at 1cm intervals across the area being treated.
 A typical session lasts 20 to 40 minutes.
-The Dermatologist will tend to treat both armpits or both feet or both hands, or the back as part of a session.
+The clinician will tend to treat both armpits or both feet or both hands, or the back as part of a session.
 They may also recommend the hyperhidrosis injections as part of a broader treatment plan for excessive sweating.

 What are the risks or potential side effects of Hyperhidrosis Injections?